How do people watch AI-generated videos of physical scenes?: Method

 \subsubsection{Participants}

 We recruited $N{=}40$ adults (26 females, 18–48 years old, 27.1 in average), with normal or corrected-to-normal vision.
 Participants who wear glasses or contacts were allowed.
 Two of the participants reported that they have slight ADHD (P3 and P39).
 40 participants are recruited from interdisciplinary fields, including computer science (32.5\%), social sciences and humanities (27.5\%), engineering (17.5\%), natural sciences (7.5\%), and other professional areas such as MBA and law (10\%).
 More than half of the participants (60\%) had no experience of using AI videogen tools.
 Each participant received 15 GBP in compensation for the experiment, which lasted approximately 30 minutes.
+Informed consent was obtained from all subjects.